How to Clear Cloudy Pool Water Fast - Expert Guide 2024

 Don't add clarifiers or flocculants initially.
 These can interfere with the oxidation process.
 Let the chlorine do its work first.

-Don't swim until FC drops to safe levels (typically 4 ppm or lower).
-High chlorine levels can cause skin and eye irritation.
+Don't swim until water is completely clear AND FC drops to safe levels (typically 4 ppm or lower).
+Cloudy water may contain harmful bacteria or algae even with proper chlorine levels, and high chlorine levels can cause skin and eye irritation.

 When to Call a Professional